MPtasz/PilotInfo/README.md

 ---

-The FAA requires all recreational operators of unmanned aircraft register their unmanned aircraft and pass the TRUST test and provide proof of passage if asked by law enforcement.
+The FAA requires all recreational operators of unmanned aircraft weighing 250 grams (0.55 lbs) or more to register their unmanned aircraft and pass the TRUST test and provide proof of passage if asked by law enforcement.

 This tool allows the user to enter and store name, address, phone, AMA # FAA # and TRUST # on the radio so the info can be produced at the field